Research Applications for Striatech Products

 Quick Answer

-Multiple intervention strategies – pharmacological neuroprotection (erythropoietin, PPAR-γ agonists), gene therapy (OSK epigenetic reprogramming, RNA-targeting CRISPR, AKT activation), biological agents (anti-Nogo-A antibodies), and optogenetic restoration – have demonstrated functionally confirmed RGC rescue or restoration using OptoDrum as the primary or key secondary endpoint.
-For therapeutic approaches in the context of vision restoration across the full range of strategies, see Maintaining and Restoring Vision.
+Multiple intervention strategies – pharmacological neuroprotection (erythropoietin, PPAR-γ agonists), gene therapy (OSK epigenetic reprogramming, RNA-targeting CRISPR, AKT activation), biological agents (anti-Nogo-A antibodies), and optogenetic restoration – have demonstrated functionally confirmed RGC rescue or restoration using OptoDrum as the primary or key secondary endpoint..

 The challenge